ionStici/react/react/how-events-work.md

 <input onChange={(e) => setText(e.target.value)} />
 ```

 ..react gives us access to the event object that was created, just like in vanilla JS.
-However, in React, this event object is different.
+However, in React this event object is different.

 In vanilla JS we get access to the native DOM event object, React on the other hand will give us something called a synthetic event, which is a thin wrapper around the DOM's native event object.